 Duration of effect: on average 3–4 months

-Safety: dependent on medical expertise, dosage, and technique
+Safety: depends on practitioner expertise, dosage and technique

-Botox is the common name for botulinum toxin, a substance that temporarily blocks the signal transmission between nerve and muscle.
-As a result, the muscle relaxes and the skin above it can become smoother.
-In a medical context, it is referred to as botulinum toxin type A, while consumers may also use terms such as wrinkle injections or muscle relaxants.
+Botox is the commonly used name for botulinum toxin, a prescription-only medicine that temporarily blocks the signals between nerves and muscles.
+As a result, the targeted muscle relaxes and the skin above it may appear smoother.
+In a clinical setting, it is referred to as botulinum toxin type A. This treatment is also commonly known as anti-wrinkle injections or muscle-relaxing injections.

-During a Botox treatment, the doctor injects small amounts of botulinum toxin into specific muscles.
-The effects:
+During treatment, a qualified and appropriately registered medical professional injects small amounts of botulinum toxin into specific muscles.
+This may:

-The effect usually develops within 3–10 days.
-The treatment itself often takes 10–20 minutes.
+The effects typically begin to develop within 3–10 days.
+The procedure itself usually takes around 10–20 minutes.

 Frown lines (between the eyebrows)